Mandatory training

 2. Complete the mandatory training in MyPL

-1. Login to the learning management system, MyPL (also found as an application in the staff portal).
+1. Login to the learning management system, MyPL(staff only) (also available as an application in the staff portal).

 2. Select Browse Learning or Mandatory Training from the top navigation menu.